hashim93a/eecs4314MYSQL/Assignments/README.md

-#this folder contains all the assaignments for this course
+# This folder contains all the assaignments for this course